syncfusion-content/php-docs/PHP/Ribbon/getting-started.md

 Add the specific theme reference to your HTML file by referring the appropriate `ej.web.all.min.css` which contains `ej.widgets.core.min.css` (layout related CSS) and `ej.theme.min.css` (theme related CSS) for all the Syncfusion controls.

-Refer the required scripts and CSS files in your PHP page as mentioned below in order to render the Kanban control -
+Refer the required scripts and CSS files in your PHP page as mentioned below in order to render the Ribbon control -

 {% highlight html %}